MewX/mewx.github.io/_posts/2026-03-01-website-v4-ai-powered-redesign.md

 ## Why Today?

-Three things aligned perfectly to make today the day to make this upgrade:
+Three things aligned perfectly to make today the day to start this upgrade:

 1. **Kiro's free 500 credits**: I wanted to try out Kiro's AI-powered development experience, and they offer 500 free credits to start
 2. **End of month**: Use it or lose it - those credits expire at the end of the month
 3. **Material Design Lite is dead**: The final push came when I discovered that Google's Material Design Lite (which powered v3) now returns 403 Forbidden errors.
 All official CDNs are down, and even [getmdl.io](https://web.archive.org/web/20260216004907/https://getmdl.io/) is completely gone.
 It was time to move on.

 The funny thing is, I had already planned this redesign years ago when working on v3.
 I even prepared the background images back then!
 But I was too lazy to hand-code everything.
-Now, with AI assistance, what would have taken weeks of manual work was done in a single day.
+Now, with AI assistance, what would have taken weeks of manual work was done in two hours.

 ## The AI Development Experience

 I used [Kiro](https://kiro.dev/), an AI-powered IDE, with Claude Sonnet 4.5 to redesign and rebuild the entire website in just two hours.
-This wasn't about AI writing code while I watched - it was a true collaborative process where I provided design direction and feedback, and the AI handled the implementation details.
+This wasn't about AI writing code while I watched - it was a true collaborative process where I provided design direction and feedback as a PM, and the AI handled the implementation details.

 The workflow was remarkably smooth:
 1. I'd describe what I wanted (e.g., "move the logo to the top half and let content start from the bottom half")